 The City of Asheville is celebrating the results after one year of the free residential food scraps drop off pilot program.
 In 2022 so far, over 200,000 pounds (155 tons!) of organics has been diverted from the landfill.
 Thanks to the participation of nearly 4,000 residents, this pilot program is reducing Greenhouse Gas emissions and saving [...]

 What’s Up AVL!
 The City of Asheville’s bi-monthly radio show gives the community the chance to take a deep dive with City of Asheville staff and departments.
 Learn about different departments and what projects are taking place in your community.
-This week, the City of Asheville host Sam Parada sat down with Equity and Inclusion staff member Marcus [...]
+This week, the City of Asheville host Sam Parada will sit down with City of Asheville firefighter Anna [...]

 Asheville City government offices will be closed Thursday, November 24, and Friday, November 25, in observance of the Thanksgiving holiday.
 Here is a roundup of City service holiday schedules.
 ART bus service ART bus service will be suspended November 24, in observance of the Thanksgiving Day holiday.
 Thanksgiving is one of two holidays during which the City [...]

 On Tuesday, November 15, Mayor Esther Manheimer awarded three Asheville citizens special recognition for their service to the community.
 Angela Young, Lee Arevian and Michael Stratton were each presented with a plaque to acknowledge their commitment to neighborhood resilience at the City Council meeting.
 Volunteer of the Year program The Neighborhood Volunteer of [...]